Clinton airs grievances against friends, foes

 - Clinton does take some responsibility for her stunning 2016 loss

-(CNN)Hillary Clinton latest memoir, in the eyes of the former secretary of state and those around her, is meant to be a reflection on the 2016 election and an examination of Donald Trump's stunning win.
+(CNN)Hillary Clinton latest memoir, in the eyes of the former secretary of state and those around her, is meant to be a reflection on the 2016 election and serve as an examination of Donald Trump's stunning win.

-At times, though, the nearly 500-page book reads like Clinton's burn book of zingers, where page after page oozes with her contempt for Vermont Sen. Bernie Sanders, fired FBI Director James Comey, Russian President Vladimir Putin and a host of other political figures.
+At times, though, the nearly 500-page book entitled "What Happened" reads like Clinton's burn book of zingers, where page after page oozes with her contempt for Vermont Sen. Bernie Sanders, fired FBI Director James Comey, Russian President Vladimir Putin and a host of other political figures.

 Clinton does take some responsibility for her stunning 2016 loss, admitting that she didn't see the defeat coming, misunderstood the electorate and underestimated Trump from the outset.
 She also notes how there are times she looks back at the campaign and wishes she reacted more vigorously than she ultimately did, despite her staff and advisers urging restraint.